kmpf/uap/doc/source/configuration.rst

   Normally steps connected with ``_depends`` do pass data along by defining so called connections.
-  If the name of an output connection matches the name of an input connection of its succeeding step data gets passed on automatically.
+  If the name of an output connection matches the name of an input connection of a succeeding step the data gets passed on automatically.
   But, sometimes the user wants to force the connection of differently named connections.
   This can be done with the ``_connect`` keyword.